ANALYSIS-U.S. Treasuries yield curve flashes red to investors

 Not everyone is convinced the curve is telling the whole story.
 Some say the Fed's bond buying program of the last two years has inflated the price of 10-year Treasuries, keeping the yield artificially low.
 They say the yield is bound to rise when the central bank starts shrinking its balance sheet, steepening the curve.

-Clouding the picture further is that different parts of the yield curve have been signaling different signs.
+Clouding the picture further is that different parts of the yield curve have been sending different signals.

 While financial markets see the two-year yield as a good proxy for Fed policy and closely follow the 2/10 part of the curve, many academic papers favor the spread between the yield on three-month Treasury bills and 10-year notes US3MUS10Y=RR.
 This yield curve has not indicated recession.